How to Solve iPhone Sound Not Working?

 Restarting your phone is like giving it a quick refresh so that it can set its priorities right.
 Since we are dealing with technological miracles, we should understand that they get confused and overloaded with commands.
 So, a quick restart will help to slow them down and re-begin their functions.
 This will also help the speakers work again, and your audio will be more audible.

-Press the shutdown or switch off button on the phone's side and hold it until the ‘Swipe to turn off’ option appears on the screen.
+For iPhone 6 and older generations, press the shutdown or switch off button on the phone's side and hold it until the ‘Swipe to turn off’ option appears on the screen.
 Swipe it and wait for 5 minutes before you restart your phone.

 2.9 Factory Reset your iPhone